HumanDynamics/openbadge-server/README.md

 Finally, run the following command to start the server (the "-d" option will keep the service up as a daemon):

 `docker-compose up -d`

+## Misc commands
+* docker-compose down : disables the server
+* docker-compose down -v : disables the server and deletes the volume data (use with caution...)
+* docker-compose build --force-rm --no-cache --pull : rebuilds without using cached images.
+Useful when you change the configuration files
+* docker volume ls : list of existing volumes